 For instance, in Low Uncertainty Avoidance cultures, like Jamaica, Singapore and Denmark,

 Greece, Portugal and Japan are cultures with High Uncertainty Avoidance and,

 What makes managing diversity even more challenging is the fact that it is in our nature to assume others see things the same way we do.
 This is, of course, not true and, therefore, can lead to misunderstandings when dealing with people from different cultures and with different values.
 And how can one manage people without understanding their values?

 Another element in this equation is something we already discussed earlier: trust.
 As already mentioned, we tend to trust people that are similar to us.
 Therefore, diversity inherently decreases the level of trust, whether we want it or not.

 This is where the role of Organisational Culture steps in.
 While you cannot change human nature, you can increase trust through strong Organisational Cultural practices.
 You can also promote diversity and inclusion in people’s attitudes, fostering a more inclusive work environment.
 But make no mistake, if you’re not making any efforts in managing diversity, you might be the captain of a ship where the crew speaks in different languages and not even you will be able to decipher them.

 As you can see, mastering cultural diversity requires time and commitment.
 There are no quick solutions.
 While you can, of course, promote cultural understanding with a simple one-off cultural training, it can be even dangerous to assume that this would cover everything.

-At Hofstede Insights we specialize in helping companies make diversity their strength.
+At The Culture Factor Group (Previously known as Hofstede Insights) we specialize in helping companies make diversity their strength.
 Contact us to discuss your specific situation, or read more about how we supported Mars in their journey here.